 www.PapaCambridge.com It is expected that the subject matter will be treated practically as far as is possible.
 Some of the practical work will be in the form of demonstrations and visits to places of agricultural interest, but candidates will also be expected to have carried out individual and group practical work in agriculture, at least on a small scale, such as in a school garden.

-5.1 Aims
+Syllabus aims 5.1

 The syllabus aims to: